JuliaDynamics/ComplexityMeasures.jl/docs/src/complexity.md

 # Complexity measures

-In this page we document estimators for complexity measures that are not entropies in the strict mathematical sense.
-The API is almost identical to [`information`](@ref) and is defined by:
+In this page we document estimators for complexity measures that are not [information measures](@ref information_measures) in the strict mathematical sense.
+The API is almost identical to the [`information`](@ref) API and is defined by:

 - [`complexity`](@ref)
 - [`complexity_normalized`](@ref)